Universal541/brianreymore/src/content/essays/no-opponent-no-republic.md

 One-party systems, even soft ones, eventually risk convincing themselves they are synonymous with moral legitimacy.
 Opposition gradually transforms from rival, to inconvenience, to obstruction, to embarrassment, to something barely deserving meaningful influence.

 Many conservatives in Oregon increasingly feel state politics no longer treats them as serious participants in governance but as obstacles to manage.
-Under leaders such as :contentReference[oaicite:2]{index=2} and :contentReference[oaicite:3]{index=3}, critics argue progressive priorities increasingly moved from negotiation toward inevitability.
+Under leaders such as Kate Brown and Tina Kotek, critics argue progressive priorities increasingly moved from negotiation toward inevitability.

 Democrats, understandably, would counter that they are governing according to electoral majorities.